-In Verilog, you can now store and pass initial values that the software previously ignored.
+In Verilog, you can now store and pass initial values that the synthesis software previously ignored.
 Initial values specified in Verilog only affect the compiler output.
 This ensures that the synthesis results match the simulation results.
-For initial values for RAM, see Initial Values for RAMs, on page 292.
+You declare the initial values differently for registers and RAMs.